Quick Start from Training to Inference

 Linux

-metavision_detection_and_tracking_pipeline --record-file <RAW file to process> --object-detector-dir <path to the exported model> --display
+metavision_detection_and_tracking --record-file <RAW file to process> --detector-model <path to the exported model> --display

 Windows

-metavision_detection_and_tracking_pipeline.exe --record-file <RAW file to process> --object-detector-dir <path to the exported model> --display
+metavision_detection_and_tracking.exe --record-file <RAW file to process> --detector-model <path to the exported model> --display

 Next steps